 The Australian Research Integrity Committee (ARIC) is jointly established by the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).

-The ARIC provides a review system of institutional processes to respond to allegations of research misconduct.
+The ARIC provides a review system of institutional processes to respond to allegations of a breach of the Code.
 This system is intended to ensure that institutions investigate such allegations and observe proper process in doing so.
 The ARIC contributes to quality assurance and public confidence regarding the integrity of Australia's research effort.

 Specifically, the ARC and the NHMRC jointly administer the ARIC to:

-- Review the process by which a nominated institution has managed an allegation of research misconduct;
+- Review the process by which a nominated institution has managed an allegation of a breach of the Code;

 - Provide findings and, where relevant, recommendations to the CEO of the ARC and/or the CEO of the NHMRC; and